 Denver Beer Trail (Colorado)

 Colorado is home to more than 400 established breweries, a remarkable statistic given the state contains less than 2 percent of the country’s population.
 Needless to say, Colorado’s beer scene is among the best in the country and an efficient way to savor some of those suds is to embark on the Denver Beer Trail.
 This trail invites guests to explore the city’s local beer culture and highlights 42 breweries in and near the Mile High City.

 Green Chile Cheeseburger Trail (New Mexico)

 When you think green chile cheeseburgers, your mind shouldn’t drift far from New Mexico, where this culinary treasure is a popular menu item.
-The New Mexico Department of Tourism offers an interactive trail that showcases 60 locations throughout the state where you can savor this combination of beef, green chile and melted cheese.
-While you can’t go wrong visiting any of the restaurants on the trail, Blake’s Lotaburger in Alburquerque has particularly impressive bona fides thanks to USA Today naming its burger the best green chile cheeseburger in New Mexico.
+The New Mexico Tourism Department offers an interactive trail that showcases more than 50 locations throughout the state where you can savor this combination of beef, green chile and melted cheese.
+While you can’t go wrong visiting any of the restaurants on the trail, Blake’s Lotaburger in Albuquerque has particularly impressive bona fides thanks to USA Today naming its burger the best green chile cheeseburger in New Mexico.

 Hoosier Pie Trail (Indiana)

 The creamy Hoosier Pie (also known as Sugar Cream Pie) was born in Indiana in the 1800s and has attained considerable cultural significance in the state.
 To honor this tasty creation, the Hoosier Pie Trail was created.
 Groups can follow this popular trail across the state to enjoy multiple varieties of Hoosier Pie along with a variety of other flavors including berry, chocolate, lemon and traditional apple pie.
 With 32 stops that visit bakeries, restaurants, orchards, cafes and diners, hungry travelers can explore the Hoosier State from top to bottom.